 You can find our safeguarding policy via this link:

 - The safeguarding policy is supported by the Parish Safeguarding Handbook.

-- A copy of the PCC Safeguarding statement is here.
+- Copies of both PCC Safeguarding Statements are here.

 - For Diocesan safeguarding contacts, click this link.

 - You can access a list of external agencies to help with safeguarding issues here.